khulnasoft-lab/design.khulnasoft.com/contents/components/tooltip.md

 Tooltips display unique data, and shouldn’t repeat information that is shown near the referring element.
 Information provided in a tooltip should be short and concise.
 The text will wrap when the content is wider than the max-width.

-A tooltip has a default delay of `500ms` on `show` to help confirm hover intent and ensure that:
+Similar to [popovers](/components/popover), a tooltip has a default delay of `500ms` on `show` to help confirm hover intent and ensure that:

 - A user doesn’t accidentally hover an element with a tooltip, which might cover an adjacent element they intended to select.
 - The UI isn't constantly showing tooltips when a user is moving their mouse over the page.